kj415j45/kj415j45/README.md

 # Greeting 👋

-You must be interested in me, that's why you open my profile, don't you?
+You must be interested in me, that's why you opened my profile, don't you?
 So let me introduce myself.

 ## Who am I? 🤷‍♂️

-I'd prefer to call me _kj415j45_ or _kj_ for shorter.
+I'd prefer you to call me _kj415j45_ or _kj_ for shorter.
 My name in real life is _LiangXiang Shen_ or **申良湘** in Chinese.
-I don't actually have a English name.
+I don't actually have an English name.
 But if you want, you can use _Bruce_.
-My English teacher give me this name, but I haven't used it for a long time.
+My English teacher gave me this name, but I haven't used it for a long time.

+Leader of [@osu-translate-zh](https://github.com/osu-translate-zh).
 Currently working at [@guiyunbao](https://github.com/guiyunbao) as Tech Lead.

+**You can also use [GitHub Issue](https://github.com/kj415j45/kj415j45/issues/new?assignees=&labels=Conversation&projects=&template=conversation.yaml) to have a public talk with me if you like. :)**

-**Follow my telegram channel [@kjMerge](https://t.me/kjMerge) and join the discussion group to communicate with me directly.**
+Follow my Telegram channel [@kjMerge](https://t.me/kjMerge) and its group is ok too.

 ## Triumphs 🏆